stonepreston/jetson-nano-pytorch-inferencing/README.md

     >>> import torchvision
     >>> print(torchvision.__version__)

+Take note of the version numbers for torch and torch vision.
+We will need them later.
 You can exit the interpreter using exit()

 ## Install Jupyter Lab